Apis (deity): From animal to human

 According to Plutarch, Ptolemy stole the statue from Sinope, having been instructed in a dream by the Unknown God to bring the statue to Alexandria, where the statue was pronounced to be "Serapis" by two religious experts.
 Among those experts was one of the Eumolpidae, the ancient family from which the hierophant of the Eleusinian Mysteries traditionally had been chosen since before any historical records.
 The other expert supposedly was the scholarly Egyptian priest Manetho, which increased acceptability from both the Egyptians and the Greeks.

 Plutarch may not be correct, however, as some Egyptologists assert that the Sinope in Plutarch's report is the hill of Sinopeion, a name given to the site of an existing Serapeum at Memphis.
 Also, according to Tacitus, Serapis (i.e. Apis explicitly identified as Osiris in full) had been the tutelary deity of the village of Rhacotis, before it suddenly expanded into the great capital of "Alexandria".

 Being introduced by the Greeks, understandably, the statue depicted a fully human figure resembling Hades or Pluto, both being kings of the Greek underworld.
 The figure was enthroned with the modius, which is a basket or a grain-measure, on his head, a Greek symbol for the land of the dead.
 He also held a sceptre, indicating rulership, and Cerberus, gatekeeper of the underworld, rested at his feet.
 It also had what appeared to be a serpent at its base, fitting the Egyptian symbol of sovereignty, the uraeus.

 With his (i.e., Osiris') wife, Isis, and their son (at this point in history) Horus (in the form of Harpocrates), Serapis won an important place in the Greek world, reaching Ancient Rome, with Anubis being identified as Cerberus.

-The cult survived until 385, when Christians destroyed the Serapeum of Alexandria, and subsequently, the cult was forbidden by the Edict of Thessalonica.

-Modern use

-The pharmaceutical company Novo Nordisk uses Apis as its logo.

-In modern day Egypt, an entire district of the city of Alexandria is named after the Apis bull.